DaniLankin/Delegates-Events-and-Inversion/README.md

 # Delegates-Events-and-Inversion
-public services, each service have notify event that wait to respon and fire a printLine Result to the screen.
+public services add + and Multiply *, each service have notify event that wait to respon and fire a printLine Result to the screen. here im practice Delegate event technology.